dovh-me/dovh-me/README.md

  - 👷‍♂️ Currently doing internship on QA/Automation at DirectFN Sri Lanka
  - 📚 Focused on learning flutter, nodeJS and full stack web technologies
  - ☁️ Have a huge interest in learning serverless technologies 😻
- - 🤓Ask me about JS, NodeJS, Cypress.
-(There's a lot that I don't know 😂)
+ - 🤓Ask me about JS, NodeJS, Cypress
  - 🥰Actively in search of collaborators with any interesting side projects ideas.
- - 🎈Fun Fact: A pet lover without a real pet 😂
+ - 🎈Fun Fact: Not gifted but not bad 😂

 Gaming 🎮: Mightydude/ Zoullzz

-Generally goes by `<DOVH/>`
+Goes by `<DOVH/>`

 ```JS